Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 The `PrimitiveVisual` renders a simple three-dimensional shape, such as cube or sphere.
 By default, shapes are generated with clockwise winding and back-face culling.

-[!NOTE]
+> [!NOTE]
-Please be aware, that because of a typo in the source code, both in the code and in the guide, we use the name 'frustrum' instead of 'frustum'.
+Due typographical mistake in the source code, it is advised to use 'ConicalFrustrum' instead of 'ConicalFrustum' as one of the 'Shape' names.

 The following table lists the supported properties: